 WHAT TO EXPECT AT SIQUIJOR LAGAAN FALLS

-The first level of Lagaan Falls features a large natural swimming hole and with rope swings, small caves, rock jumps and a wide set of falls.
+The first level of Lagaan Falls Siquijor features a large natural swimming hole and with rope swings, small caves, rock jumps, and a wide set of falls.
 It’s an adventurer’s playground and a slightly similar set up to Cambugahay Falls.

 When I visited, I saw a local guy sliding down a natural rock slide into the catch basin of the falls.
 I couldn’t resist giving this a go myself!

-The lush jungle that surrounds Lagaan Falls is what makes this place so tranquil and it’s definitely one of my favorite Siquijor tourist spots to hang out.
+The lush jungle that surrounds the falls is what makes this place so tranquil and it’s definitely one of my favorite Siquijor tourist spots to hang out.
 See these photos for proof!

 THINGS TO DO AT LAGAAN FALLS

-Don’t end the adventure here as there is another level at Lagaan Falls to explore.
+Don’t end the adventure here as there is another level of the falls to explore.
 Follow the jungle trail upstream to where you will find small freshwater rock pools and natural jacuzzis.

 You could easily spend a few hours here jumping from pool to pool and swinging from the tree swings and not get bored.

-There’s plenty of tables, hammocks and chill-out spaces around the edges of Lagaan Falls Siquijor to set down your belongings before going for a dip.
+There’s plenty of tables, hammocks, and chill-out spaces around the edges of the falls where you can set down your belongings before going for a dip.
 There’s also a make-shift change room for visitors to use if need be.

-Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Siquijor to fit the needs of budget backpackers, luxury travelers and everyone in between.
+Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.